fluxninja/aperture/docs/content/concepts/flow-control/components/concurrency-limiter.md

 ### Priority {#priority}

-Priority represents the importance of a request with respect to other requests in the queue.
+Priority represents the importance of a request compared to the other requests in the queue.

 :::note